benclaussen/NetboxPS/README.md

 # Usage
 1. Install module from the `netboxPS` folder
 2. Import module
-3. Connect to an API endpoint by using `Connect-NetboxAPI`
+3. Connect to an API endpoint by using `Connect-NetboxAPI -Hostname netbox.example.com`